 This is not however, union with the absolute; nor is it enlightenment; and neither is it anything that might qualify anyone to advertise themselves as a ‘self-realised’, or an ‘awakened’, or any other kind of spiritual teacher, or to subtly imply that they are such.
 As we travel the path we may gain many impressions of a higher state, and from time to time achieve important and lasting insights into truth.
 However perhaps it’s wise to await further developments before declaring, even to ourselves, that we have transcended duality.

-Like the new age non-dualists, Buddhists do not believe in any kind of self, soul, or God.
+Although it was not so originally, many Buddhists do not believe in any kind of self, soul, or God.
 They seek the annihilation of the individual consciousness in a Nirvana of un-knowing.

 The Advaita Vedantist on the other hand asserts the existence of Brahman, the Absolute Reality, and of the true Self, which two he considers to be the same in Reality.
 Consequently he hopes that in the end he will experience final absorption in the Absolute, just as a drop of water is absorbed in the ocean; and he wishes to lose in this blissful process all awareness of individualised being or any sense of ‘I’.